IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Buddha agreed with modern biology and New Age movements that happiness is independent of external conditions.
 Yet his more important and far more profound insight was that true happiness is also independent of our inner feelings.
 Indeed, the more significance we give our feelings, the more we crave them, and the more we suffer.
 Buddha’s recommendation was to stop not only the pursuit of external achievements, but also the pursuit of inner feelings.”

 >“Understanding human history in the millennia following the Agricultural Revolution boils down to a single question: how did humans organise themselves in mass-cooperation networks, when they lacked the biological instincts necessary to sustain such networks?
 The short answer is that humans created imagined orders and devised scripts.
 These two inventions filled the gaps left by our biological inheritance.”

+>“History began when humans invented gods, and will end when humans become gods.”

 >“How do you cause people to believe in an imagined order such as Christianity, democracy or capitalism?
 First, you never admit that the order is imagined.”